-In the world of personal development there seems to be two lines of tought with regards to personality change.
-On one side of the spectrum, some say yes – you can and have to change.
+There seems to be two lines of thought with regards to personality change.
+On one side of the spectrum, some say yes—you can and have to change.
 After all, you need to change in order to become the person you want to be.
-On the other hand, you have those who say no – be yourself, you’re awesome just the way you are.
+On the other hand, you have those who say no—be yourself, you’re awesome just the way you are.

 As with (almost) everything in life, the truth lies somewhere in the middle.

 We do not all laugh at the same things or for the same reasons.
-Have you ever thought about your sense of humour?
-Have you ever thought about what kind of humour you like, and most importantly, the type of humour you use?
+Have you ever thought about your sense of humor?
+Have you ever thought about what kind of humor you like, and most importantly, the type of humor you use?

 Lets’ take, for instance, an interaction with a woman.
 You crack a joke (or at least you think it is a joke).
 She will either: